 It is a completely reliable way to authenticate professional electronic documents since you are the only person who can use your digital signature.

-Find out how to use them by watching the CertifiO video!
+Find out its advantages by watching the video!

 2. Convert your final documents into PDF/A format